 Tailwind and Material-UI Together?

 Yes, you can use both!
-For instance, use Material-UI for its pre-built components and Tailwind CSS for custom styling.
-This approach gives you the best of both worlds.
+Use Material-UI for its pre-built components and Tailwind CSS for custom styling.
+This gives the best of both worlds.

 Final Thoughts

 Both Tailwind CSS and Material-UI are excellent choices for scalable web design.
-Tailwind shines with its flexibility and performance, while Material-UI excels with its ready-to-use components and consistency.
-Your choice depends on your project requirements and personal preferences
+Tailwind shines with flexibility and performance, while Material-UI excels with ready-to-use components and consistency.
+Your choice depends on project requirements and personal preferences.

 Start exploring these frameworks today to take your web development to the next level!